SaltySOMAdmin/Reddit-To-Twitter/README.md

 # reddit-to-twitter

-Copy top post of the day from a subreddit to a twitter account (I will never call it X!).
+#Copy top post of the day from a subreddit to a twitter account (I will never call it X!).

-1) Install Python3
+#1) Install Python3

 	sudo apt install python3

-2) Create a python virtual environment in a directory
+#2) Create a python virtual environment in a directory

 	/usr/bin/python3 -m venv /home/ubuntu/twitter/

-3) Use the virtual python3 environment
+#3) Use the virtual python3 environment

 	source /home/ubuntu/twitter/bin/activate

-4) Install Twitter SDK and other pre-reqs
+#4) Install Twitter SDK and other pre-reqs

 	pip install tweepy

 	pip install praw

-5) Create a file called config.py and save it in the same directory as your script.
+#5) Create a file called config.py and save it in the same directory as your script.
 Enter Reddit and Twitter api credentials.

-6) Configure forward_log.sh with a discord webhook if you want logs forwarded.
+#6) Configure forward_log.sh with a discord webhook if you want logs forwarded.

-7) Setup a schedule to run
+#7) Setup a schedule to run

 	crontab -e